futurice/london-pulse/readme.md

 * Responses distribution per question, per month, just because.

 CSV data is from https://pulse-results.app.futurice.com

 Note: this project uses Foundation with the ZURB Template (http://foundation.zurb.com/sites).

-## Roadmap / To-do
+## To-dos

+* Move to ChartJS or other open-source alternative to highcharts
 * Ability to select the focus tribe
-* Select year?
+* Select year
-* Refactor: use arrow functions
-* Genral refactoring